-- Increasing attractiveness of VET: Priority will be given to projects that contribute to increasing the attractiveness of VET at different levels.
+- Increasing the flexibility of opportunities in vocational education and training: This priority supports initiatives that develop flexible and learner-centred VET programmes, and that contribute to closing existing gaps in the access to training for working age adults to successfully manage labour market transitions.
+Projects under this priority also contribute to the development of continuing vocational training programmes designed to be adaptable to labour market, as well as programmes that facilitate the transfer, recognition and accumulation of learning outcomes leading to national qualifications. - Contributing to innovation in vocational education and training: This priority supports projects which core aim is to substantially change the way in which VET is practiced, making it more relevant to the current and future needs of the economy and society.
+These changes can be organizational (planning, financing, human resource management, monitoring and communication).
+They can also address teaching and learning processes through the development and implementation of new and more relevant teaching and learning approaches.
+These changes can relate to the VET providers ecosystem and the way they engage with partners, for example through technology diffusion and applied research, advocacy, networking and internationalization activities.
+They can also target the development and provision of VET products and services (e.g. skills development, applied research, and consultancy) to external actors, such as students, companies and governments. - Increasing attractiveness of VET: Priority will be given to projects that contribute to increasing the attractiveness of VET at different levels.
 Examples of these can be projects that work towards greater permeability between diverse educational levels, that foster open and participative learning environments, support the professional development of VET teachers and trainers, or facilitate recognition of learning outcomes and the use of Europass and other digital services.
-This priority also support projects that develop long-term partnerships for establishing or reinforcing international, national, regional and sectoral skills competitions.
+This priority also supports projects that develop long-term partnerships for establishing or reinforcing international, national, regional and sectoral skills competitions.
 The impact of these activities can be optimised by working closely together with businesses, VET providers, chambers of commerce and other relevant stakeholders along the different phases of the project cycle. - Improving quality assurance in vocational education and training: This priority focuses on measuring and improving quality of VET by developing national quality assurance systems, for both initial and continuing VET, in all learning environments and all learning formats, delivered by both public and private providers.
-In particular, this includes setting-up and testing graduate tracking arrangements in line with the Council Recommendation on tracking graduates, and the Recommendation on the European Quality Assurance Reference Framework for Vocational Education and Training (EQAVET)130, as well as exploring EU vocational core profiles, and micro-credentials. - Creation and implementation of internationalisation strategies for VET providers: This priority aims at putting in place support mechanisms and contractual frameworks to promote quality mobility of VET staff and learners.
+In particular, this includes setting-up and testing graduate tracking arrangements in line with the Council Recommendation on tracking graduates, and the Recommendation on the European Quality Assurance Reference Framework for Vocational Education and Training (EQAVET), as well as exploring EU vocational core profiles, and microcredentials. - Creation and implementation of internationalisation strategies for VET providers: This priority aims at putting in place support mechanisms and contractual frameworks to promote quality mobility of VET staff and learners.
 Particularly important aspects include automatic mutual recognition of qualifications and learning outcomes, as well as developing student support services for learner mobility.
-Such services can include informing, motivating, preparing and facilitating the social integration of the VET learners in the host country, as well as enhancing their intercultural awareness and active citizenship.
+Such services can include informing, motivating, preparing and facilitating the social integration of the VET learners in the host country, as well as enhancing their intercultural awareness and active citizenship. - Tackling low proficiency in basic skills: The aim of this priority is ensuring that VET programmes develop solid numeracy, literacy, language and digital skills as strong foundations for resilience, lifelong learning, lifelong employability and social inclusion.